dstore-dbap/LumberMill/README.md

-LumberJack
+GambolPutty
 ==========

 A simple stream parser in python.
-To run LumberJack you will need Python 2.5+.
+To run GambolPutty you will need Python 2.5+.

 To analyze i.e. log data, this tool offers a simple approach to parse the streams using regular expressions.